 The second mechanism that contributes to the polarization of a storm cloud involves a freezing process.
 Rising moisture encounters cooler temperatures at higher altitudes.
 These cooler temperatures cause the cluster of water droplets to undergo freezing.
 The frozen particles tend to cluster more tightly together and form the central regions of the cluster of droplets.
 The frozen portion of the cluster of rising moisture becomes negatively charged and the outer droplets acquire a positive charge.
 Air currents within the clouds can rip the outer portions off the clusters and carry them upward toward the top of the clouds.
 The frozen portion of the droplets with their negative charge tends to gravitate towards the bottom of the storm clouds.
 Thus, the clouds become further polarized.

 These two mechanisms are believed to be the primary causes of the polarization of storm clouds.
 In the end, a storm cloud becomes polarized with positive charges carried to the upper portions of the clouds and negative portions gravitating towards the bottom of the clouds.
-The polarization of the clouds has an equally important affect on the surface of the Earth.
+The polarization of the clouds has an equally important effect on the surface of the Earth.
 The cloud's electric field stretches through the space surrounding it and induces movement of electrons upon Earth.
 Electrons on Earth's outer surface are repelled by the negatively charged cloud's bottom surface.
 This creates an opposite charge on the Earth's surface.
 Buildings, trees and even people can experience a buildup of static charge as electrons are repelled by the cloud's bottom.
 With the cloud polarized into opposites and with a positive charge induced upon Earth's surface, the stage is set for Act 2 in the drama of a lightning strike.

 The Mechanics of a Lightning Strike